How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the bride walking down the aisle from Tylor & Jamie’s beautiful Killyhevlin wedding. 📍St. Patrick’s Church, Claudy, County Derry

-Story 9 – Ceremony & vows
+Wedding Story 9 – Ceremony & vows

-Usually includes shots of your speakers, bridal party, and important family members.
+The emotion, the reactions, and the moments you didn’t even realise were happening.
+This story usually includes shots of your speakers, bridal party, and important family members.
 If you have children at your wedding, be prepared for them to steal the show with a candid moment.

-Story 10 – Signing the register
+Wedding Story 10 – Signing the register

 A nice group photo with your celebrant and witnesses, sometimes with parents included.
 Often paired with detail shots of hands signing.

-Story 11 – Walking back up the aisle
+Wedding Story 11 – Walking back up the aisle

 Usually one big image with a couple of smaller ones.
 This is where you throw your hands in the air and think we did it, while I do my best impression of speed-walking backwards.
 If I fall over, I promise it’s just to make you laugh.
 Confetti chaos encouraged — but don’t tell the minister I said that 😉